23+ Truck Driving Safety Tips – [Updated for 2023]

 Texts, phone calls, and checking apps should never be done when you’re on the road.
 Keep both hands on the steering wheel at all times.
 Is it worth risking your life to answer a text?

-Even hands-free devices are distracting safety risks, so you should take care of those as well.
+Even hands-free devices are distracting safety risks, so you should also take care of those.

 Tip #16: Plan Your Trip